Zaidzyy/notZaid/README.md

 ## Howdy! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
-I'm Dev, a Computer Science undergrad student with a background in Cyber Security and Deep Learning
+I'm Zaid, a Computer Science undergrad student with a background in Cyber Security and Deep Learning
-- Currently, I work at OdEX Technologies in the AI/ML space
+- Currently, I work at ADNOC HQ in the AI/Cybersecurity space
 - Profound interest in building projects and products that 'stick'

 ## 📊 Stats